 In addition, leaders need to recognize that different team members may respond differently to different types of leadership.
 As such, it is important to remain flexible and open-minded to ensure the team is comfortable and productive.
 Effective leaders should use the right combination of transactional and transformational approaches to get the best results from their team.

-Setting clear expectations and goals: Leaders should communicate the organization's objectives and set realistic deadlines for completion.
+Leaders should communicate the organization's objectives and set realistic deadlines for completion.
 At the same time, they should also provide support and guidance to help employees reach their goals.

-Recognizing accomplishments: Leaders should reward employees when they successfully achieve their goals, as this encourages motivation and productivity.
+Leaders should reward employees when they successfully achieve their goals, as this encourages motivation and productivity.
 However, providing constructive feedback is also important so employees can improve their performance.

-Promoting collaboration: Effective leaders actively cultivate a culture of transparent communication and seamless collaboration among team members, fostering a shared sense of purpose.
+Effective leaders actively cultivate a culture of transparent communication and seamless collaboration among team members, fostering a shared sense of purpose.

-Developing relationships: In addition, it is important for leaders to show a genuine interest in each employee's development and to provide them with the necessary resources to help them reach their full potential.
+In addition, it is important for leaders to show a genuine interest in each employee's development and to provide them with the necessary resources to help them reach their full potential.

 In conclusion, transactional and transformational leadership styles have advantages and disadvantages.
 Transactional leaders effectively monitor progress and provide rewards or penalties to keep the team motivated, while transformational leaders focus on inspiring followers through guidance, support, and relationship building.